 Remember that planning the internal aesthetics of your loft is just as significant as planning the external finishing’s.
-The outside look is extremely important and not just for decorative reasons, but more so where you’re neighbours and the planning office are concerned.
+The outside look is extremely important and not just for decorative reasons, but more so where your neighbours and the planning office are concerned.
 From stone, brick, to metal, there are many external loft cladding materials available.
 With so many options to choose from, Build Team are here to guide you through the top four so you can make your loft just as beautiful on the outside as it is on the inside.

 Loft extensions do not have the same kind of planning restraints you may normally find with a ground floor extension.
 Permitted development allows a loft extension to be built with external materials that match the original exterior of the existing building.
 If you are after something more bespoke however, such as aesthetically contrasting cladding, it is most likely that you will require planning consent.
 The safest and most popular option is grey slate.
 Most London homes have slate roofs and typically, most dormer extensions will be clad in the same kind of slate to match with the original roof.

 Grey zinc is a slightly more adventurous option.
 It is more architectural and can still compliment a grey slate roof whilst looking a bit ‘different’ than your usual dormer exterior.
 The detailing comes in the form of vertical structural ‘batons’ where the zinc plates bind together.
 If done properly, the detailing can look amazing, plus it should last about 50 years.